mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

     form = user_forms.Forgot()
     if form.validate_on_submit():
         user = models.User.query.filter_by(email=form.email.data).first()
-        # Check the user exists
         if user is not None:
-            # Subject of the confirmation email
             subject = 'Reset your password.'
-            # Generate a random token
             token = ts.dumps(user.email, salt='password-reset-key')
-            # Build a reset link with token
             resetUrl = url_for('userbp.reset', token=token, _external=True)
-            # Render an HTML template to send by email
 ~~            html = render_template('email/reset.html', reset_url=resetUrl)
-            # Send the email to user
             email.send(user.email, subject, html)
-            # Send back to the home page
             flash('Check your emails to reset your password.', 'positive') return redirect(url_for('index'))
         else: